dstackai/dstack/docs/docs/protips.md

 You can also load and save data using an object storage like S3 or HuggingFace Datasets.
 For models, it's best to use services like HuggingFace Hub.
 `dstack` has no explicit support for object storage.
-You can use load and save data directly from your code.
+You can load and save data directly from your code.

 ## Idle instances